mapbox/web-mapping-curriculum/class-6/README.md

 ![](homework/homework-screenshot.png)

 Follow the prompts to use your buffer map from today’s class to build a more complex web map that searches for locations within a given radius.
 For this assignment, there are both code prompts (denoted with a 🔰) and writing prompts (denoted with a 📝).

+**How to turn in the code exercise**:

-Address the 🔰 code prompts right in the file, as usual.
-All of the 📝 writing prompts have been included in the class journal section above.
+* Address the 🔰 code prompts right in the file, as usual, then commit your completed file to your forked class repo in the `class-6/homework` folder.
+* Respond to the 📝 writing prompts in the class journal section above, as usual.